markusgillmeister/check_mk_agent_winps/README.md

 - auto-update of agent without extra deployment systems

-At the moment the agent is not a full replacement for the original windows agent but has implented most of the features (see below for limitations).
+At the moment the agent is not a full replacement for the original windows agent but has implemented most of the features (see below for limitations).

 Feel free to use it and report feedback.